 Some people have systemic symptoms like fevers, fatigue, unexplained weight loss, drenching night sweats, and itching without a rash.

 Some people have local symptoms like a cough, feeling full, a rash, brain and nerve issues like seizures, or swelling in your arms and legs.

 These symptoms do not always mean that you have lymphoma.
 However, if you have any of these symptoms, it’s important to schedule a visit with your doctor.

 Many people are diagnosed with lymphoma after seeing a primary care physician.
 Your doctor will most likely check for swollen lymph nodes or a swollen spleen.
 To determine if you have lymphoma, you may have these tests ordered by your doctor.
 These tests are determined by your doctor depending on the symptoms presented and findings during your exam.

 - A complete blood count (CBC) gives your doctor a profile of your blood.
 They may also check to see how well your liver and other organs are working.

-- Fine needle aspiration or biopsy uses a thin needle to take a tissue sample from a swollen lymph node.
-A biopsy could also be performed by a surgeon to ensure that there is enough material to make a diagnosis.
+- Core needle biopsy involves using a thin needle to take tissue samples from a swollen lymph node.
+An exclusion biopsy could also be performed by a surgeon to ensure that there is enough material to make a diagnosis.
 A special type of pathologist called a hematopathologist will look for changes in the cells to determine whether you have lymphoma, and if so, what type of lymphoma you have.